DevExpress/DevExtreme-Intl/README.md

 ## Restrictions

-**NOTE**: Starting with version 17.2, these restrictions are not relevant.
+**NOTE: Starting with version 17.2, these restrictions are not relevant.**

 Date parsing is not supported by the ECMAScript Internationalization API.
 You can read about the position of the ECMAScript community [here](https://bugs.ecmascript.org/show_bug.cgi?id=770).
 As a result, some minor DevExtreme functionality is restricted.